clux/probes.hugo/content/page/about.md

 Posts herein are my own opinions and not those of my employer.
 Words like **we** or **us** is often used in the the mathematical (collaborative) sense and does not necessarily mean consensus.

-Below contains a bit about who I am / what I have done / like to do.
-I.e. a brief summary and status of various creative and dexterous endeavours that I am generally happy to spend / have spent time on.
+Below contains a bit about who I am, what I have done, and what like to do.
+Basically, a brief summary and status of various creative and dexterous endeavours that I am generally happy to have spent time on.

 The alternate category of endeavours that were a complete waste of time, or things I am remarkably bad at for my age is a much larger and more depressing list, and is left as an exercise to the reader to imagine.